palantir/suppressible-error-prone/readme.md

 apply plugin: 'com.palantir.suppressible-error-prone'

 dependencies {
-    // You will actually need a source of errorprone checks, this include the default Google ones errorprone 'com.google.errorprone:error_prone_core:<version>' }
+    // You will actually need a source of errorprone checks, this includes the default Google ones errorprone 'com.google.errorprone:error_prone_core:<version>' }